-Ms Clarke, who is executrix of Mr Takamore's estate, obtained a High Court judgment upholding her right to decide his burial place.
+Clarke, who is executrix Mr Takamore's estate, obtained a High Court judgment upholding her right to decide his burial place.

-Arriving at the Supreme Court yesterday, Ms Takamore said Ms Clarke and her children were whanau too and she hoped the two sides could come together.
+Arriving at the Supreme Court yesterday, Josephine Takamore said Clarke and her children were whanau too and she hoped the two sides could come together.

 "Hopefully together we will leave it all behind and become one."